ducalex/retro-go/THEMING.md

 | banner_X.png | PNG 272x24 | Launcher banners where X is the name of the launcher tab | No |
 | logo_X.png | PNG 46x50 | Launcher logos where X is the name of the launcher tab | No |

-It is highly recommended to keep the image files sizes as small as possible to ensure good loading speed.
-This can be achieved by using the lowest bit depth possible when saving your PNG file.
-Tools like [pngquant](https://pngquant.org/) can also help!

 ### theme.json